-Painters of the Hudson River School of Art
+Famous Painters of the Hudson River School of Art

-The influence of these writers, particularly Cooper who wrote numerous sea-stories as well as the historical romances (Leather Stocking Tales); and the building of the Erie Canal made a group of men who were landscape artists come together to form what we know as the "Hudson River School of Art".
+The influence of writers, particularly J. F. Cooper who wrote numerous sea-stories and historical romance tales like “Leather Stocking Tales”, and the opening of the Erie Canal, made these group of landscape artists come together to form what we know as the Hudson River Valley school.

 The works of art for which the movement is named illustrates the Hudson River Valley and its environs, including the White Mountains, the Catskill, and Adirondack.
 The paintings of the landscape artists of the school were mainly pastoral settings where nature and humans coexist in peaceful harmony.

 It is pertinent to note that the Hudson River School refers to a group of people with a common focus, rather than a regular educational institution.